Kapilendra Deva: Kapilendra Deva's Odia military

-Military Conquests and Territorial Expansion
+Conquests

 The military hegemony of Odisha had declined during the last line of Eastern Ganga dynasty rulers which provided enough opportunity for the rising powers in its neighborhood.
 When Kapilendra Deva took over the throne, hostile Muslim powers like the Sultan of Jaunpur (Mahmud Shah), Bahmani Sultanate and the young ruler of Bengal Samsuddin Ahmad Shah were continuously preparing to invade Odisha.
 Rival Hindu powers such as Deva Raya II of Vijayanagara along with Reddys of Rajmahendri had conquered advancing as far as the Simhanchalam territory in the south.
 Along with suppressing internal rebellions, Kapilendra Deva first defeated the Jaunpur forces and then contained the Bengal forces with the help of his minister Gopinath Mahapatra after which only he initiated his aggressive military campaigns of the Southern and Deccan parts of India.

 Conquest of Gauda region in Bengal

-The Gopinathpur inscription of 1447 CE describes his campaign against the ruler of Bengal who tried to raid Odisha but was beaten back by the Gajapati army led by Gopinath Mahapatra, the minister of Kapilendra Deva.
-The Odishan army conquered territories of Bengal to the west of Ganga river including the fort of Gar Mandaran.
+The Gopinathpur inscription of 1447 CE describes his campaign against the Sultan of Bengal who tried to raid Odisha but was beaten back by the Gajapati army led by Gopinath Mahapatra, the minister of Kapilendra Deva.
+The Gajapati army conquered territories of Bengal to the west of Ganga river including the fort of Gar Mandaran.
 Historian R. Subramaniam describes that the title 'Brhamarbara' retained by Kapilendra Deva from the days of his service at the Ganga king's court clearly signifies his control over Brhamarkuta region of Bengal.
-An inscription in the Jagannath temple of Puri that is dated to the year 1450 CE narrates the conquest of Gauda by Kapilendra Deva after defeating Malika Parisa (Malik Padsah) which in short refers to the contemporary sultan of Bengal by the name Nasiruddin Mahmud Shah.
+An inscription in the Jagannath temple of Puri that is dated to the year 1450 CE narrates the conquest of Gauda by Kapilendra Deva after defeating Malika Parisa (Malik Padsah) which in short refers to the contemporary Persianate Sultan of Bengal by the name Nasiruddin Mahmud Shah.
 The region east of the river Ganga and until modern Burdhawan district was known as the Jaleswar division which was handed over to the later ruler of Bengal Ali Vardi Khan by the Marathas during their time.
 Kapilendra Deva's aide Jalesara Narendra Mahapatra was appointed as the governor of this region.
-After this victory, Kapilendra Deva accepts the title epithet of 'Gaudeswara 'which meant the he is the lord of Gauda kingdom.
-Katakarajavanshavalli records state about the holy dip of the Gajapati himself in the river Ganga and the donation of Tulasipur shasan villages to Brahmins there.
+After this victory, Kapilendra Deva accepts the title epithet of Gaudeswara meaning the Lord of the Gauda kingdom.
+Katakarajavanshavalli records state about the holy dip of the Gajapati himself in the river Ganges and the Dāna of Tulasipur shasan villages to the Brahmins there.
 This clearly indicates that Kapilendra Deva was in control of regions beyond the river Ganga to its East.